arjitharya/QUILL/README.md

 - **Journal** - fully private and local.
 Nothing you write here is ever sent anywhere; it's the "just for you" side of the app, like a notes app under a lock.
 - **Talk to Quill** - AI-backed, with three tones in one screen (a segmented toggle at the top):
   - **Reflect** - the default.
-Type or hold-to-talk; Quill remembers recent mood check-ins and responds with that context in mind.
+Type or tap the mic to talk; Quill remembers recent mood check-ins and responds with that context in mind.
   - **Light** - easy banter and small talk, kept in its own conversation thread.
   - **Wind down** - a calmer, end-of-day tone, sharing Light's thread.
-  Switching tones swaps both the conversation shown and where it's saved, but the same compose bar (hold-to-talk mic that turns into a send button once you start typing) works across all three.
+  Switching tones swaps both the conversation shown and where it's saved, but the same compose bar (tap-to-talk mic that turns into a send button once you start typing) works across all three.
-  A one-time dismissible hint explains the hold-to-talk gesture the first time you open it each session.
+  A one-time dismissible hint explains the tap-to-talk gesture the first time you open it each session.
 - The home screen's two cards are visually distinguished by trust model - Journal carries a moss "on device" badge, Talk to Quill a wine "AI-backed" badge - so the privacy story from onboarding